MyGithubAccnt1/Undergraduate-Capstone-Project/README.md

 1. Must have Xampp application installed on PC.
 2. Download the zip file and extract it inside the htdocs folder.
 3. Open the Xampp application and start the actions of Apache & MySQL.
+4. In Xampp click Admin of SQL.
+5. It will bring you to http://localhost/phpmyadmin, then click + New to create a database.
+6. Database name should be: sbm
+7. Then click Create.
+8. Click the newly create database "sbm", then click import.
+9. Choose File. find the capstone folder, then find the database folder.
+Select sbm.
+10. At the very bottom of http://localhost/phpmyadmin/index.php?route=/database/import&db=sbm click Import.
-4. Open any browser and go to http://localhost/capstone/ to view the files.
+11. Open any browser and go to http://localhost/capstone/ to view the files.
-5. Use any code editor (Visual Studio Code, Notepad++, Sublime) to edit the files.
+12. Use any code editor (Visual Studio Code, Notepad++, Sublime) to edit the files.
-6. After editing any file, save it (ctrl+s) then refresh the tab http://localhost/capstone/ in your browser to view changes.
+13. After editing any file, save it (ctrl+s) then refresh the tab http://localhost/capstone/ in your browser to view changes.

+website is now live at: https://capstone-sbm.free.nf/
+status: work on progress